OleksiiOleksenko/SpecFuzz/example/usesec20/README.md

 * libHTP: https://github.com/OISF/libhtp
 * libYAML: https://github.com/yaml/libyaml

-SLH: For convenience, you could use a compiler wrapper `slh-wrapper.sh` that invokes SLH with all correct flags.
+# On reproducing SLH results

-To install it, do the following:
+For convenience, you could use a compiler wrapper `slh-wrapper.sh` that invokes SLH with all correct flags.
+To install it, execute the following commands from this directory:

 ```shell script
 	cp slh-wrapper.sh /usr/bin/clang-slh